 Fewer people with Type 1 than with Type 2 diabetes receive their annual checks in England.
-In 2018-19, 41% of people with Type 1 diabetes received eight care processes compared to 54% of people with Type 2 diabetes.
+In 2019-20, 37% of people with Type 1 diabetes received nine care processes compared to 52% of people with Type 2 diabetes.
 Urine albumin and foot surveillance are most often missed out, while blood pressure and smoking history are most often checked.
 The National Diabetes Audit suggests that a change to the smoking care process calculation and the way that BMI data were collected may account for the increase in percentages for these checks.

 NICE recommends treatment targets for HbA1c (glucose control), blood pressure and serum cholesterol.
 Meeting these targets has the following benefits: